The Social Academic interview series starts off with literacy professor Leigh A. Hall

 That’s what I try to use social media for, and in general, is to help people, doctoral students, or beginning Assistant Professors navigate these waters so that they can career they want to have.
 Whatever that is.

-YouTube: “I needed to either really get serious about it, or just move on.”
+Leigh says about YouTube, “I needed to either really get serious about it, or just move on”